 The Wise Artist: What It Takes to Complete the Work

-After months of studying Shimanishi’s work in science, ancient texts, and Scripture, I now see him as someone shaped by failure, patience, reverence, and the kind of insight that can't be forced.
+After months of studying Shimanishi’s work through science, ancient texts, and Scripture, I now see him as someone shaped by failure, patience, reverence, and insight received.

-At first, I was looking for insight into rock, fire, water, dissolution, and coagulation, and whether a material operation was hidden within symbolic language.
-But as I moved deeper into The Six Keys of Eudoxus, another portrait began to emerge.
-The text was not only describing the work.
-It was describing the kind of person capable of completing it.
+At first, I went into the texts looking for insights into rock, fire, water, dissolution, and extraction, suspecting that a material operation was hidden within symbolic language.
+But as I moved deeper into The Six Keys of Eudoxus, I uncovered another set of descriptions that did not relate to process, but instead to the person.
+The text outlined the steps to follow, but it also described the character of someone capable of completing them.

-That is what this post is really about.
-Not another attempt to decode a whole text, but a closer look at the places where the ancient portrait of the “Wise Artist” seems to map onto Shimanishi with unusual precision: his privacy, persistence, reverence, failures, and willingness to stay with one mystery until it finally yielded.
+That is what this post is about.
+I will not be attempting to decode another text from antiquity, and will instead be taking a closer look at the places where the ancient portrait of the “Wise Artist” seems to describe Shimanishi with unusual precision: his privacy, persistence, reverence, failures, and willingness to submit himself to a long, hidden discipline.

 One of the most striking passages in all of The Six Keys occurs in the Second Key: